Epse/EpPos/CONTRIB.md

 ## I have an idea!
 Great!
 Make an issue!
 A maintainer will tag it with `idea`, which means "up for debate" or `task`, which means "somebody do this, it HAS to be done".

+## Style
+We (try to) use the (Python PEP 8)[https://www.python.org/dev/peps/pep-0008/] style guide.
+I am not pedantic on this end but at least try to be somewhat consistent with existing styling.

+If you feel like running through existing code and fixing style errors, go for it.